 Myth: A Gmail account can penalize a site

 If you publish a newsletter via Gmail and if a significant number of those who subscribed does not open the messages when there are received or report a spam, the site of the newsletter receives a penalty.

-He deleted the subscriptions and made a successful request for reconsideration.
 But this is vehemently denied by Matt Cutts: a request for reconsideration is not limited to what the webmaster said it may cancel a penalty for something different!